soso-song/loqal-discussion-website/README.md

 * Sidebar shows user's display name, username, profile picture, and tags this user subscribes to.
 * If you are visiting your own profile page, you will see the "Edit Profile" button which leads you to the edit page for your basic account information.
 * If you are visiting someone else's profile page, you will be able to follow or unfollow other users by clicking on the "Follow" or "Unfollow" button.
+   * Notice how the follower list and its count is dynamically updated upon following a user
 * Click on the "Report This User" button to report any suspicious activity of this user account.
 * Under "Activity", the questions and answers posted by this user account are listed.
 * The list of followers and followings of this profile are listed under "Followers" and "Following".

 ### Edit Profile (`/edit/profile`)
-* Users can edit their username, display name, email, password, and profile photo.
+* Users can edit their username, display name and email
+* Users can upload or replace their current profile picture by selecting an image and clicking Upload
+   * The old profile picture will be deleted on the server
 * Clicking on "Edit Your Tags" will redirect you to a page where you can follow some popular tags, unfollow current tags, or add a custom tag.
 * Clicking on "Change Password" will redirect you to a page (`edit/password`) where you can change your password by entering the new password twice to confirm.
    * Passwords will be encrypted.
-* Users can see their status (normal or flagged)and account type (admin or regular user), but they cannot edit it.
+* Users can see their status (normal or flagged) and account type (admin or regular user), but they cannot edit it.
 * Validation check is performed to check if information inputted is valid and no duplicating username and email.

 ### Ask/Edit a Question (`/ask`, `/edit/question`)